jacobkap/crimebythenumbers/docs/exploratory-data-analysis.md

 colorado_agg$robbery_rate <- colorado_agg$robberies / colorado_agg$population * 100000
 ```

 The `dplyr` package has a helpful function that can do this too, and allows us to do it while writing less code.
 The `mutate()` function lets us create or alter columns in our data.
-Like other `dplyr` functions we start by including our dataset in the parentheses, and then we can follow standard assignment (covered in Section \@ref(assignment)) though we must use `=` here and not `<-`.
-A benefit of using `mutate()` is that we don't have to write out our dataset name each time.
+Like other `dplyr` functions we start by including our data set in the parentheses, and then we can follow standard assignment (covered in Section \@ref(assignment)) though we must use `=` here and not `<-`.
+A benefit of using `mutate()` is that we don't have to write out our data set name each time.
 So we'd write `murder_rate = murders / population * 100000`.
 And if we wanted to make two (or more) columns at the same time we just add a comma after our first assignment and then do the next assignment.

 ```r